Kitchen renovation Stoke Holy Cross Watermill

 Simple but effective upgrade – handles

 My clients decided to fit new handles, which as you can see in the photos are not the average generic handle.
-As with most cases, holes from the old handles never align with the new ones, so all existing holes were filled using a 2-pack filler.
-Once dried, I then applied an ultra-fine filler to finish, lightly sanded.
-I was ready to move on to the primers.
+Ordinarily holes from the old handles never align with the new ones, so I fill all existing holes with a 2-pack filler.
+Once dried, I then appy an ultra-fine filler to finish, lightly sanded.
+Time to move on to the primers.

 Second primer coat and top coats

-Once the first primer has dried it is sanded flat and the next coat of undercoat primer is applied.
-This tends to be tinted to the chosen top colour to ensure maximum depth of colour Also if the top coat were ever damaged in later life, you wouldn’t see an unsightly bog standard white primer showing though.
+Once the first primer had dried I sanded it flat and applied the next coat of undercoat primer.
+I prefer to tint this to the chosen top colour to ensure maximum depth of colour.
+Also if the top coat were ever damaged in later life, you wouldn’t see an unsightly bog standard white primer showing though.

-When dry, the primer is de-nibbed before the final 2 top-coats are applied.
+When dry, I de-nibbed the primer before the final 2 top-coats.

 After the painting process was finished at the workshop, I returned to site to apply the finishing coats to all the static furniture.
-Once dry, the doors could be carefully re-hung, and all the holes were then drilled for the new handles.
+I made sure the doors were bone dry before I carefully re-hung them.
+I filled all the holes from the older handles and then drilled new holes for the new handles.

 If you are in the Norfolk or Suffolk area, and are looking to upgrade your kitchen, I would happy to provide a no obligation quote.
 Just complete the form found at the bottom of most pages on this site.
 Include your postcode, and I will be in touch promptly.
 We can go through the stages as described in this case study and you will end up with a beautiful “new kitchen”.

-Not only will my services cost a fraction of a new kitchen, but you dodge all the mess, disruption and environmental issues of ripping out and sending old but perfectly serviceable units to landfill.
+Not only will my services cost a fraction of a new kitchen, but you dodge a lot of mess, disruption and environmental issues.
+Those are the parts of the story they fail to mention with new kitchens!
+Such a waste to rip out and send old but perfectly serviceable units to landfill.
 This is my profile page with links to bona fide customer reviews and contact details.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.